About our Program

 - Vascular malformations

 - Capillary (port wine stains)

-Treatments available through the Diagnostic and Interventional Radiology program include:
+Treatments available through the Vascular Anomalies Program include:

-- Sclerotherapy used to shrink venous malformations, using advanced techniques that maximize therapeutic benefit with a low rate of side effects and complications
+- Sclerotherapy to shrink venous and lymphatic malformations, using advanced techniques that maximize therapeutic benefit with a low rate of side effects and complications

 - Endovenous laser therapy of symptomatic superficial varicosities and extensive lymphatic and venous malformations